-7.3.1 - Provide the details of the performance of the institution in one area distinctive to its vision, priority and thrust in not more than 500 words family members of such patients are not caring for them properly as they were either tired off nursing them or lack proper knowledge and awareness about how to nurse them.
+7.3.1 - Provide the details of the performance of the institution in one area distinctive to its vision, priority and thrust in not more than 500 words

+PAIN PALLIATIVE CARE SOCIETY Context: It was while the Department of Chemistry conducted an environment related study in connection with the effluents of Gwalior Rayons Company that the investigators noticed a number of terminally ill people in nearby panchayaths of the College.
+They also noticed that the family members of such patients are not caring for them properly as they were either tired off nursing them or lack proper knowledge and awareness about how to nurse them.
 In the year 2005, NSS volunteers organised a camp on Pain and Palliative Care in collaboration with some doctors in Calicut Medical College.
 The Camp became a platform where teachers and students sit together to discuss and plan to extend the social service to the realm of community medicine and organise a Pain and Palliative Care Society with both teachers and students as volunteers.
 The services of the society developed into a Pain and Palliative Care Clinic which was an innovative way of useful social service.
 The society now includes teachers, students, retired teachers, community members and well wishers.
 Goals: The principal aim is to cultivate various social skills among students through their active involvement in social outreach programme for the well - being of the community.
 The initiative also intends to keep the community outside exposed to the various services of the campus community.
-The specific objectives are: ?
-To give moral and psychological and financial support to bedridden patients suffering from cancer, paraplegia and other permanent illnesses.. ?
-To extend Rice support and educational support for their children. ?
-To inculcate moral, ethical and spiritual values among students. ?
-Act as a link between institution and community. ?
-Wholesome development of student personality. ?
-Spread awareness about harsh social realities like diseases, paralysis, financial burdens and other sufferings. ?
-To inculcate social sensitivity and self-confidence among students. ?
-Provide them effective health and life skill training. ?
+The specific objectives are: To give moral and psychological and financial support to bedridden patients suffering from cancer, paraplegia and other permanent illnesses..
+To extend Rice support and educational support for their children.
+To inculcate moral, ethical and spiritual values among students.
+Act as a link between institution and community.
+Wholesome development of student personality.
+Spread awareness about harsh social realities like diseases, paralysis, financial burdens and other sufferings.
+To inculcate social sensitivity and self-confidence among students.
+Provide them effective health and life skill training.
 Improve the students' organizational skills. • Practices: The Society runs a Palliative Care Clinic.
 The Clinic has enlisted the free Service of the doctors and the services of two nurses.
 The clinic possesses the equipment, amenities and facilities for its functions.
 It has a separate section consisting of palliative consulting room, dressing room, pharmacy, toilet, store room and a three bedded room for patients for a temporary relief.
 It possesses an ambulance van for conveyance related to home care duties.
 It also has oxygen cylinders, hospital coat, water bed, air bed, walker, walking sticks, wheel chair and stretchers in its possession. • Student volunteers are trained by experts.
 They are given training in areas such as communication with the patients, chronic diseases like cancer / AIDS / paraplegia, need of palliative medicine, volunteer home care, nursing issues etc. The trained community volunteers form a community group.
 They assist the doctors and nurses in Palliative Clinic in the following activities. • On Mondays out patients (OP) section will function.
 The doctor will examine the patient or meet the bystander and prescribe medicine.